 In this case, we'll get a negative correlation, which increases your payout (sometimes considerably).

-Betting Matthew Stafford over 283.5 passing yards and Van Jefferson over 50.5 receiving yards paid +192 on Monday.
+In a previous NFL season, betting Matthew Stafford over 283.5 passing yards and Van Jefferson over 50.5 receiving yards paid +192.
 The same Jefferson over and Stafford under paid +362 — almost a 13% difference in probability.

 So what's the strategy here?
 Create parlays with correlated bets, then include 1-2 that don't fit that narrative but will give you some upside and still fall within a reasonable range of outcomes.